gacallea/cardanoRelatedStuff/NACG.md

 ## Create & Register Your Pool ##

 Without a pool, there's no point in going any further.
-Before we can proceed with system configurations, now it is a good time to follow [IOHK](https://github.com/input-output-hk)'s [**guide**](https://github.com/input-output-hk/shelley-testnet/blob/master/docs/stake_pool_operator_how_to.md) and use their [QA Team](https://github.com/input-output-hk/jormungandr-qa) [**scripts**](https://github.com/input-output-hk/jormungandr-qa/tree/master/scripts) to create, register and start your leader candidate node.
+Before you can proceed with system configurations, now it is a good time to follow [IOHK](https://github.com/input-output-hk)'s [**guide**](https://github.com/input-output-hk/shelley-testnet/blob/master/docs/stake_pool_operator_how_to.md) and use their [QA Team](https://github.com/input-output-hk/jormungandr-qa) [**scripts**](https://github.com/input-output-hk/jormungandr-qa/tree/master/scripts) to create, register and start your leader candidate node.

 Come back after you have successfully completed **all** the necessary steps, and once your pool will be started as a leader candidate and it will be available on Daedalus and Yoroi (testnet versions).